mktcode/github-multiapp-oauth-server/README.md

 GET http://localhost:3000/?app=otherapp&code=...
 ```

-You can set the port the server listens to in `.env`:
+You can also set the port and a path prexis in `.env`:

 ```
 PORT=3001
+PATH_PREFIX=/github-oauth
 ```